When is The Falcon and The Winter Soldier series released on Disney+?

 A couple of writers have been mentioned in connection with the new show.
 First off, Variety reported the involvement of Malcolm Spellman, who is best known for working on hit Fox series Empire.

-The second name, revealed by The Wrap, is the more intriguing of the two – Derek Kolstad, who is the creator of the John Wick franchise.
-The most recent film in the series, Chapter 3 – Parabellum, has been a critical and box office hit with a fourth John Wick film already green-lit.
+The second name, revealed by The Wrap, is arguably the more intriguing of the two – Derek Kolstad, co-creator of the popular John Wick franchise starring Keanu Reeves, which is prepping a fourth instalment.

 Is there a trailer?